 In the tradition of Alice Walker, this electrifying new African American voice delivers the verdict on the urban condition in a sensual, propulsive, and prophetic book of poetry and prose.

 Whether she is writing about an enraged teenager gone "wilding" in Central Park, fifteen-year-old Latasha Harlins gunned down by a Korean grocer, or a brutalized child who grows up to escape her probable fate through the miracle of art, Sapphire’s vision in this collection of poetry and prose is unswervingly honest.

 "Stunning . . . .
 One of the strongest debut collections of the ’90s."–Publishers Weekly

-Sapphire is the author of American Dreams, a collection of poetry which was cited by Publishers Weekly as, “One of the strongest debut collections of the nineties.”
-Push, her novel, won the Book-of-the-Month Club Stephen Crane award for First Fiction,… More about Sapphire
+Sapphire is the author of American Dreams, a collection of poetry that was cited by Publishers Weekly as “one of the strongest debut collections of the nineties.”
+Push, her novel, won the Book-of-the-Month Club’s Stephen Crane award for First Fiction, the Black Caucus of… More about Sapphire

 Published by Vintage Jun 18, 1996| 192 Pages| 5-3/16 x 8| ISBN 9780679767992